psy777/Wren/README.md

 ## KataGo Integration

-The bot uses KataGo's analysis engine for AI features.
-You'll need to:
+The bot uses KataGo's analysis engine to provide AI move suggestions, play against AI opponents, and estimate the score of the game.
+The AI can be set to different strength levels (beginner, intermediate, advanced).
-1. Set up a KataGo analysis engine server
-2. Set the `KATAGO_ANALYSIS_ENDPOINT` environment variable to point to your KataGo server
-3. Ensure the server is accessible from where the bot is running

 ## Team Play